Ascension Parish heroes honored for rescue efforts

 *Click here to view WBRZ's original article on the incident*

-Ascension Parish President Clint Cointment joined Sheriff Bobby Webre and Fire Chief James LeBlanc in honoring the first responders during a Thursday (Feb.
+Ascension Parish President Clint Cointment joined Sheriff Bobby Webre and Fire Chief James LeBlanc in recognizing the first responders during a Thursday (Feb.
 4) news conference on the front steps of the Ascension Parish Governmental Complex in Gonzales.

 During the conference, officials described the efforts of five local heroes, some of them serving as volunteers, in immediately responding to a life-threatening situation.